 Similarly, if a real aircraft flies slowly, it must fling the vortex-pairs

 violently downward.
 It performs extra work and experiences a very large

 "induced drag."
 If it flies fast, it spreads

-out the necessary momentum-changes, and therefore it needs only to barely
+decending air, and therefore it needs only barely

-touch each parcel of mass (each "balloon.")
+touch each mass-parcel (each "balloon.")
 Hence, faster flight is

 desirable because it requires far less work to be performed in moving the

 air downwards.
-And if a slow-flying, heavily-loaded aircraft should fly
+And if a slowly-flying, heavily-loaded aircraft should fly

 very low over you, its powerful wake vortices will blow you over and put

 All of my reasoning implies that modern aircraft actually remain aloft by